-This article is an extended promenade strolling along the winding roads of logicality and completeness, looking for the places where they converge.
+This article is an extended promenade strolling along the winding roads of completeness, translations and logicality, looking for the places where they converge.
 We have examined the Summa Logicae tree: striving for a new perspective, tasting its fruits, resting on its branches, analyzing the soil where it grows and probing its roots.